Strata levy notices

 - Payment details: Including methods of payment and where and how to pay.

-Later in 2025 (date to be announced), all strata schemes will need to provide a Financial Hardship Information Statement with each strata levy notice issued.
+All strata schemes must include a Financial Hardship Information Statement or information from the statement with each strata levy notice issued.

 Translated Financial Hardship Information Statement